kvarak/dnd/docs/_Classes/fighter.md

     If you would be reduced to 0 or less Hit Points after receiving damage, you can, as a ***reaction***, make a Constitution Save against a DC of half the damage dealt against you or DC 15, whichever is higher, to survive the attack and remain at 1 Hit Point.

 - #### Juggernaut Charge
     When you take the Dash action, you can expend a superiority die and charge in a straight line through any number of creatures your size or smaller.
-Each time you do so, the creature can choose to either take your superiority die plus your Strength modifier bludgeoning damage or move 5 feet into an empty space as a reaction.
+Each time you do so, the creature can choose to either take your superiority die plus your Strength modifier bludgeoning damage or move 5 ft into an empty space as a reaction.
 If you would end your turn in another creature's space, you are instead shunted to the nearest empty space, provoking opportunity attacks from any hostile creature that can reach you.

 - #### Overwhelming Mountain Strikes
     When you hit a creature with a melee weapon attack, you can add your superiority die to the damage roll.
 In addition, the creature struck must make a Strength save or halve their movement until the end of their next turn.
 If a second strike is made on the same target during the same turn by you after failing the Strength Save, the creature also loses their bonus action, and if a third strike is successful, they lose their reaction as well.